polyglot-jones/ST3-Asciidoctor/README.md

 ## Goals

-. *Not settling for a poor syntax-highlighting implementation.* The old (`.tmLanguage`) syntax definition often misinterpreted perfectly valid syntax as being something else.
+1. *Not settling for a poor syntax-highlighting implementation.* The old (`.tmLanguage`) syntax definition often misinterpreted perfectly valid syntax as being something else.
 This would cause the highlighting to go wonky part-way through the document.
 So markup features that were causing trouble have been disabled here, because "less is more" when having to chose between feature richness and features that actually work.

-. *To reach enough maturity to warrant becoming a full-fledged package hosted on [Package Control].*
+2. *To reach enough maturity to warrant becoming a full-fledged package hosted on [Package Control].*
 Unless and until somebody surprises the AsciiDoc community by releasing an AsciiDoc [language server], this package will have to suffice.

-. *To provide excellent documentation and responsive support to encourage adoption and feedback.*
+3. *To encourage adoption and feedback,* by providing excellent documentation and responsive support.

-. *To encourage contributions.* Lively discussions are taking place in https://github.com/tajmone/ST3-Asciidoctor/discussions and https://github.com/tajmone/ST3-Asciidoctor/issues.
+4. *To encourage contributions.* Lively discussions are taking place in https://github.com/tajmone/ST3-Asciidoctor/discussions and https://github.com/tajmone/ST3-Asciidoctor/issues.

 ## Issues